 The Office for Aging welcomes volunteers of all ages but pays special attention to the needs of those over 60.
 Listed below are some of our current volunteer activities.

 - Deliver Meals on Wheels for just one day a week or for as many as five.
 Volunteers go out in pairs with one person driving and the other delivering meals to the door.

 - Volunteer at a Senior Center on any day Monday through Friday.
 Volunteers serve meals, teach classes, take reservations and answer telephones.
 There is also a need for volunteers to assist in planning programs at the Senior Centers.

-- Assist the staff at one of our Adult Day Care sites to provide socialization and leisure activities for seniors who are isolated and/or impaired in some way.
+- Assist the staff at one of our Adult Day Program sites to provide socialization and leisure activities for seniors who are isolated and/or impaired in some way.

 - For individuals looking to use their office skills, we often have opportunities for clerical volunteers and volunteers interested in helping with data entry.

 - Income eligible seniors can volunteer to work with special needs children through the Foster Grandparent Program.
 Volunteers are placed at local day care sites and elementary schools.

 - For those interested in serving the home bound, the Shopper program, contracted out to the Faith in Action Program, uses volunteers to grocery shop and run errands for seniors who have mobility impairment.